-Unfortunately, I do not have any underwater photos but here is a list of the best non touristy things to do in Grand Cayman, supplemented with lots of photos.
-Of course, this list will exclude touristy junk such as stingray city.
+I really wish I had an underwater camera!
+However, here is a list of the best non touristy things to do in Grand Cayman, supplemented with lots of photos (above water).
+Of course, this list will exclude touristy junk.

 Best list of non touristy things to do in Grand Cayman: